 There are two types of ground lease in Amsterdam.
 Let’s have a look at the first type: the continuous ground lease.
 As the name already suggests, this type of lease is continuous.
 This means that the ground rent is adjusted only every 50 or 75 years.
 Towards the end of this timeslot, the value of the ground will be recalculated.
 Based on the adjusted value of the ground, the ground rent will be adjusted.
 So if the value of the ground has risen significantly, the ground rent will increase accordingly.

 Type 2: Perpetual ground lease

-The second type of ground lease in Amsterdam is the perpetual ground lease.
-If a perpetual ground lease agreement is in place, a fixed ground rent is agreed upon.
-This fixed ground rent will remain the same permanently, or in perpetuity.
-Whereas the ground rent can be adjusted in continuous ground lease, it will never be adjusted in perpetual ground lease.
+The second type of leasing ground in Amsterdam is the perpetual ground lease.
+If this lease agreement is in place, fixed ground rent is agreed upon.
+This fixed ground rent will remain the same permanently or in perpetuity.
+Whereas the ground rent can be adjusted in a continuous ground lease, it will never be adjusted in the perpetual ground lease.
 Even if the value of the ground increases in value after a period of time, the ground rent will not be affected.
 There will never be any sudden, major increases in ground rent.
-Thus, the risk of future fluctuations in ground rent is annulled with perpetual ground lease.
+Thus, the risk of future fluctuations in ground rent is annulled with perpetual ground leases.

-Hopefully, you’ve gained some insight into the ground lease system in the Netherlands, and especially large cities such as Amsterdam.
-You now know the basics of the ground lease system and the two types of ground lease.
+Hopefully, you’ve gained some insight into the ground leasing system in the Netherlands, and especially large cities such as Amsterdam.
 With this information, you will be able to make the necessary arrangements and find your home away from home!